amarder/amarder.github.io/src/content/post/chain-letter/index.md

 <script src="/chain-letter/radial-tree.js"></script>

 :::note
-I limited my download script to stop after the 21st quote.
-I chose to stop there because it had a nice balance of being a lot of data but not too much (about 2 MBs).
+I limited my download script to collect all nodes with depth less than or equal to 21.
+I wanted to find a good balance between having a lot of data but not too much (about 2 MBs).
+There are even more robots to collect!
 :::